First Air

 Bradley Air Services Limited, operated as First Air, was an airline headquartered in Kanata, a suburb of Ottawa, Ontario, Canada.
 It operated services to 34 communities in Nunavut, Nunavik, and the Northwest Territories.
 First Air has assisted in various humanitarian missions such as the 2010 Haiti earthquake, airlifting relief supplies and equipment.
 Its main base, which included a large hangar, cargo and maintenance facility, was located at Ottawa Macdonald–Cartier International Airport, with hubs at Iqaluit Airport, and Yellowknife Airport.
-On November 1, 2019, the airline consolidated operations with Canadian North.
+On November 1, 2019, the airline fully consolidated operations with Canadian North.